 SALEM, Ore. -- Willamette University and University of Puget Sound combined for 1,097 yards of total offense in their Northwest Conference football game at McCulloch Stadium on Saturday, Oct.
 27. The Loggers built a 21-6 lead and kept fending off the Bearcats.
 In the end, Puget Sound outscored Willamettte, 42-28.
 The Loggers gained 585 yards on 92 plays and the Bearcats finished with 512 yards on 89 plays.

 The Loggers improved to 5-3 on the season, 3-2 in the Northwest Conference.
 Willamette fell to 1-6 overall, 0-5 in the NWC.

 For Willamette, quarterback Mathew Castaneda (Jr., Salinas, CA/Salinas HS) threw for a career-high 390 yards and three touchdowns, while completing 26 of 60 passes.
-His 60 passing attempts set a Willamette record, breaking the mark of 58 passes thrown by current WU Linebackers Coach John Horner ('94, MAT '95) against Lewis & Clark College on Oct.
+His 60 passing attempts set a Willamette record, breaking the mark of 59 passes set by Castaneda earlier this season against Lewis & Clark College.
+The record prior to this year was 58 passes thrown by current WU Linebackers Coach John Horner ('94, MAT '95) against Lewis & Clark College on Oct.
 31, 1992.

 Jeremiah James (Gr./Sr., WR, Salem, OR/South Salem HS/Chemeketa CC) gained a career-high 159 receiving yards as he caught a career-high nine passes.
 James scored two touchdowns during the game on catches of 22 yards and 55 yards.
 Michael Hamp (WR, Rocklin, CA/Whitney HS) achieved the first 100-yard day of his freshman season as he caught seven passes for 106 yards.